ayoubc/matrix/README.md

 # matrix

-Implenetation of Matrix and Vector for Linear Algebra
+Implementation of Matrix and Vector for Linear Algebra